Mr. Brendan Symth, MLA

 Alpine Ecology Workshop

-The Australian Alps Liaison Committee sponsored three field staff to attend the 1999 Alpine Ecology Workshop held at Bogong High Plains (Victoria).
-The four-day intensive residential course provided an ideal opportunity for field staff to refresh their knowledge about the complex ecological balance of alpine environments, learn new information from highly qualified instructors and to review management practices.
+The AALC sponsored three field staff to attend the 2000 Alpine Ecology Workshop held at Bogong High Plains (Victoria).
+The four-day intensive residential course presented by La Trobe University and the Department of Natural Resources and Environment (Victoria) provided an ideal opportunity for field staff to refresh their knowledge about the complex ecological balance of alpine environments, learn new information from highly qualified instructors and to review management practices.

 Australian Alps Newsletter